 |Level||Care Component||Mobility Component|

 You can get a DLA claim pack, (specify whether for a child under 16 or over 16), from the Benefits Enquiry Line, Telephone: 0800 169 0310.
 They will date stamp the form and you will then have 6 weeks to return the completed forms.

 The forms are lengthy but your Family Support Adviser can help you to complete them.

 The benefits office will usually contact the child’s school so it is always advisable to have a word with the child’s class teacher as sometimes teachers are not always aware of the problems the children experience at home e.g. dressing, eating, getting up in the morning.
 Benefits can be lost if a teacher does not give enough information or gives a glowing report which relates to things other than care needs.

 If your child is staying on at their special needs school, or doing a special needs course at college, they could be entitled to extra benefits if they are receiving Disability Living Allowance.
 Contact your Family Support Adviser for further information.

-A parent or carer is entitled to Carer’s Allowance if unable to work because they are constantly caring or if they are bringing in less than £110 net each week from outside employment.
+A parent or carer is entitled to Carer’s Allowance if unable to work because they are caring for someone more than 35 hours per week or if they are bringing in less than £128 per week after tax from outside employment.
 If you are on Income Support it is also worth applying because you will still be entitled to a top–up on your weekly amount.
 If you need any more information regarding Carer’s Allowance please get in touch with a Family Support Adviser at our office.